nyangweso-rodgers/data-ops/metadata-tools/01-open-metadata/Readme.md

 - **Features of Open Metadata**:

   1. Centralized Metadata Store: A single place to store and manage metadata from diverse systems.
+  2. **Add descriptions**: You can define the owner and add descriptions to the data which will help you identify the authenticity and thr owner details whenever needed.
-  2. Ingestion Framework: Connectors to pull metadata from 75+ sources (e.g., MySQL, Snowflake, Airflow, Tableau).
+  3. Ingestion Framework: Connectors to pull metadata from 75+ sources (e.g., MySQL, Snowflake, Airflow, Tableau).
-  3. Collaboration Tools: Features like task creation, conversations, and documentation within the platform.
+  4. Collaboration Tools: Features like task creation, conversations, and documentation within the platform.
-  4. Data Lineage: Tracks how data flows and transforms across systems.
+  5. Data Lineage: Tracks how data flows and transforms across systems i.e., You can look for the data lineage and the source from where its been generated and all the way to where it is consumed.
-  5. Data Quality and Observability: Monitors data health with profiling and quality checks.
+  6. **Data Quality and Observability**: Monitors data health with **profiling** and **quality checks**.
+  7. **Profiling the data**:
+     - You can view the details for each of the columns and the check null or non null value counts which can help you build your trust with the data.

 - **Use Cases of Open Metadata**
   1. Data Discovery: Helps users find relevant datasets by searching metadata, reducing time spent looking for data.